top of page

 Executive Contributor Ida Fanelli

-Melanin is the copper-based pigment responsible for our skin, hair, and eye colour, protects our skin from ultraviolet (UVA, UVB, and UVC) radiation by absorbing and dispersing it.
-It also helps control reactive oxygen species (ROS), which can build up from stress and illness, preventing cellular damage.
+Melanin is the pigment responsible for our skin, hair, and eye colour, acting as a natural shield that helps absorb and scatter ultraviolet (UV) radiation.
+It also functions as an antioxidant, helping to neutralize free radicals caused by environmental stressors, which supports the overall maintenance and healthy appearance of the skin.
 Our family history largely determines the type and amount of melanin in our bodies, but environmental factors, diet, and certain medical conditions can also influence its production.
 Many people seek quick, permanent solutions to melanin-related issues, but understanding the different types of melanin and other factors affecting pigmentation can help manage these concerns more effectively.
 This article delves into the types of melanin, the role of melanocytes, dietary influences, and other causes and prevention of hyperpigmentation.

 Portrait, shine and woman with skincare, cosmetics and dermatology on gray studio background.